John Calvin MacKay

 John Calvin MacKay (1891–1986) was a Free Church of Scotland minister who served as Moderator of the General Assembly in 1942.

 Life

-He studied at Edinburgh University graduating MA in 1912.
+He studied at the University of Edinburgh graduating with an MA in 1912.

-From 1921 to 1937 he worked as a missionary in Cajamarca in Peru.
+From 1921 to 1937 he worked as a missionary in Cajamarca, Peru.
 On his return to Scotland he was ordained at the joint parishes of Kincardine and Croick in Sutherland.
 In May 1942 he was elected Moderator of the General Assembly.

-He died at Inverness on 21 September 1986 and was buried with his wife in the churchyard of Kingussie Parish Church.
+He died at Inverness on 21 September 1986 and was buried with his wife Mary, who predeceased him, in the churchyard of Kingussie Parish Church.

 Family

 He married Mary Rachel MacKenzie Munro (1889-1967).
-Their son Angus David Hope Mackay died whilst a child.
+Their son Angus David Hope Mackay died while a child.